-- 1. Apply the knowledge of bio resources that can be used for the production of biofuels. - 2.
+- 1. Apply thee bio resources that can be used for the production of biofuels. - 2.
 Analyze the physical and chemical properties of the biodiesel. - 3.
-Analyze the mechanisms of improving the quality and performance of engines using biofuels. - 4.
-Analyze the bio-fuel conversion technologies and their environmental impacts. - 5.
-Evaluate the designing aspects of major unit processes/operations of an integrated biorefinery
+Analyze the mechanisms of improvising the quality and performance of engines using biofuels - 4.
+Analyze the bio-fuel conversion technologies and their environmental attributes - 5.
+Evaluate the designing aspects of major unit processes/operations of an integrated bio- refinery